machdyne/winzig/README.md

 ### Writing blinky to SRAM

-Connect the MMOD socket to the approprate pins of an ldprog-supported device.
+Connect the MMOD socket to the appropriate pins of an ldprog-supported device.

 You will need to use the manual reset option (-m) with ldprog and press the Winzig reset button when prompted to do so.
 Alternatively, you can solder a wire to the CRESET pad on the back of Winzig to automate this step.